Skip navigation

 8. Cohousing Organisations

 Cohousing organisations are intentional communities, created and run by their residents.
 Each household owns, rents or builds equity in a self-contained, private home as well as shared community space and will have access to the communal (common) house.
-Residents to manage their community through a collective structure (a cooperative or company structure), share activities and regularly eat together.
+Residents manage their community through a collective structure (a cooperative or company structure), share activities and regularly eat together.

 Financing